giantmade/giant-plugins/README.md

 A re-usable package which can be used in any project that requires a base set of plugins.

 This will include a small set of plugins that are used in a large number of projects, but will not necessarily cover the full requirements.
+It will also provide a RichText field which can be used in other areas of the project

 ## Installation